schmite1/ReadMore/README.md

 ---

-Finalize ReadMore implementation - 04/26/15
-  Final implementation with all scripts updated.
+Finalize ReadMore implementation for submission - 04/26/15 Final implementation with all scripts updated.
 See individual files for details.
   NOTE: icons for ReadMore toolbar not included on GitHub

+---

+ReadMore repository made public.
+All headers updated for public release. - 07/05/15